JustasKud/big_data_task_3/README.md

 pip install -r requirements.txt
 ```

+I assume the data is stored in a "data" folder in root.
 To insert data, run this command:

 ```bash
 python main.py insert